gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 long…

 I stand.
 "Take her away," I order crisply.
 "My ministers to me in fifteen minutes.
-And coffee---lots of coffee."
+And coffee—lots of coffee."

 Pages hurry away in all directions.
 "And uncover the damn lights!
 It's too weeping dark in here."
 I start pacing.
 If the woman wasn't mad, we could dip